th-we/deskflow-wiki/Code-Style.md

 # Organization

-1. `.cpp` files should be ordered in the following:
+1. `.cpp` files should be ordered:
     - Copyright
     - Headers
     - `using`